-Support is crucial, and our help comes in many forms – but our goal is that the members of local communities take the opportunities we offer to improve their own lives.
-We want to enable residents to become self-reliant, empowered and capable of applying our support in practice.
+Support is crucial, and our help comes in many forms, but our goal is that local residents take the opportunities we offer to improve their lives for themselves.
+We want to enable residents to become self-reliant and empowered with our support.

 We support sustainable livelihoods through: